-The practice ensured valid consent from patients was obtained for all care and treatment.
+The practice ensured informed consent from patients was obtained for all care and treatment.
 Staff confirmed individual treatment options, risks and benefits were discussed with each patient who then received a detailed treatment plan and estimate of costs.
-Dental care records we reviewed reflected this.
+We asked the dentists to show us some dental care records which reflected this.
 Patients were given time to consider and make informed decisions about which option they wanted.